(Adopted in 2016)

 The above Officers of the Society, except the Co-Chairs, shall be nominated by a nominations committee and elected by the membership to serve two year terms.

-- The Communications Director shall be responsible for the production of the publications and other public communications of the Association, including the website.
-In this capacity, he or she may designate other individuals as “contributing associate editors.”
+- The Communications Director shall be responsible for the production of the publications and other public communications of the Association, including the website, listserv, and social media.
+In this capacity, they may designate other individuals as “contributing associate editors” and/or assemble and oversee a committee charged with various communications and publicity functions.

 - The Treasurer shall be responsible for maintaining accurate and current financial records of the Association and for preparing the annual financial report of the Society in consultation with the Co-Chairs, said report to be submitted by the Co-Chairs to the AAA.